Why Evidence-Based Practices?

 Eye Movement Desensitization and Reprocessing (EMDR) is an evidenced based treatment for PTSD and other forms of trauma.
 It’s a powerful multi-modal form of therapy that has been found in numerous studies to be highly effective in the treatment of trauma and anxiety.
 Better yet, it doesn’t require you to talk endlessly about the terrible thing that happened to you.
+Charles is trained to provide EMDR.
 What happens during EMDR?
 Here’s a video that describes the process.

 Evidence Based Couples Therapy

-While there are many different schools of couples therapy, only a handful have been subjected to scientific scrutiny and been proven to work.
-The two most researched methods are the Gottman Method and Emotionally Focused Therapy.
-I have specialized training in both of these interventions.
+While there are many different schools of couples therapy, only a handful have been subjected to scientific scrutiny.
+The two most researched and proven methods are the Gottman Method and Emotionally Focused Therapy.
+Charles has specialized training in both of these interventions.

 Emotionally Focused Therapy (or EFT) is a couples therapy that is grounded in attachment theory and has been studied extensively since it was formulated in the 1980’s.
 Research studies have shown that between 70-75% of couples are able to move from conflict to recovery using EFT interventions.